 When buying new clothing, be sure to wash it a couple of times before wearing it to wash off some of the chemical residues.

-Boxed foods from the grocery store contain additives to make them last longer.
-These additives aren’t found in nature and are harmful to our health.
+Boxed foods from grocery stores contain additives to make them last longer.
+These additives aren’t created in nature and are harmful to our health.
 You can learn more about food additives in our Understanding Food Toxins post.
 Other additives found in food include food dyes.
-These have been found to cause behaviour problems in people, especially Yellow 5, Yellow 6, Blue 1, and Red 40.
+These have been found to cause behavior problems in people, especially Yellow 5, Yellow 6, Blue 1, and Red 40.
 Learn about Why You Should Ban Food Coloring in Your Home.